Alexander Mackendrick: CalArts

 In 1969 he returned to the United States after being appointed the founding Dean of the film school of the California Institute of the Arts (now the CalArts School of Film/Video), giving up the position in 1978 to become a professor at the school.

 With regard to his teaching style, former student Douglas Rushkoff, noted: "One of my greatest teachers, the filmmaker Alexander Mackendrick (Sweet Smell of Success, The Man in the White Suit) insisted that to make films, we had to know everything about them.
 He studied the anatomy and functioning of the eye, so that he could know how the light reflected on a movie screen interacted with the optic nerve and the brain.
 He learned the chemistry of emulsion, so that he'd understand the way images burned themselves onto film stock.
-If one of us turned in 10 pages of a script we were working on, Mackendrick would pre-sent us the next day with 20 pages of notes, showing more appreciation for our work and process than we did ourselves.
+If one of us turned in 10 pages of a script we were working on, Mackendrick would present us the next day with 20 pages of notes, showing more appreciation for our work and process than we did ourselves.
 Mackendrick also insisted that we relish the physical sensations of making movies.
 If we didn't appreciate the pencils with which we drew our storyboards, or the texture of the paper, then how could we invest our drawings with the level of passion worthy of the kinds of budgets we hoped to spend on them?
 I remember him telling one student that her drawings were written too tentatively, as if the colored pencils she used to create them had been borrowed and she was afraid of using them up.
 He was right: she had borrowed the pencils from her roommate.
 He told her to work an extra job, if she had to, in order to finance her own pencils, which she could abuse to her heart's content.What Mackendrick meant to communicate, in so many words, was that if you don't love enough the particulars of the experience of what you do to devour the tangible details, or if you don't care enough about your work to find out everything there is to know, then you'll never be able to get into it, and you'll never come up with anything original.
 Maintaining anything less than total commitment is to be a dilettante."

 Some of Mackendrick's most notable students include David Kirkpatrick, Terence Davies, F. X. Feeney, James Mangold, Stephen Mills, Thom Mount, Julien Nitzberg, Sean Daniel, Bruce Berman, Gregory Orr, Douglas Rushkoff, Lee Sheldon, Bob Rogers, and Laurence Wright amongst others.

 A collection of Mackendrick's handouts and lectures at CalArts were collected and published in the book On Film-Making : An Introduction to the Craft of the Director, with a foreword by Martin Scorsese.'